F5Networks/TunMesh/20240429.TunMesh/docs/api_flows.md

                               |                                                            |
 ```

+### Detailed steps

 #### 1: T -> R packet transmission

 This request is a unsolicited POST to transmit a packet.
 This request contains the contents of a tunneled network packet.

+This flow is initiated on T by the receipt of a network packet.
+T will determine the destination address of the packet, perform checks, and map it to one of R's registered network addresses.

 This request is signed using a pre-negotiated session token.
 Cluster auth is not supported.
+If T does not have a session auth token to R it will establish one before making this request.

+T does not encrypt the packet, the API TLS session is used for secrecy.
+T does fingerprint the packet, the fingerprint is included in the signed session auth.

+Upon receiving the packet R validates the session auth and packet signature.
-If there is a fault the packet is dropped, and left to the app generating the traffic to retry.
+If there is a fault the packet is dropped, and left to the external app generating the traffic to retry.

+Upon successful validation R enqueues the packet for final checks and transmission.

 #### 2: R -> T packet response

-This is a HTTP 204 with no body, except on auth error where `4XX` errors will be returned.
+R responds with a HTTP 204 with no body to signal success.
+The 204 is sent after verifying the signature and accepting the packet for processing.
+A 204 does not mean the packet was sent out the TUN device, it means the packet was accepted and queued.

+R may still drop the packet if the checks on R's side fail.
+In this case there is no feedback to T, only logs on R.

 This response is unsigned as there is nothing to sign.
-A `4XX` error may force a session renegotiation but otherwise T takes no action based on the response.

 ### Attack Vectors